franktylerva/carvel-example/README.md

 # atlas-local
-This repository is used for setting up Atlas applications in a local development environment for demonstration and testing purposes.
+This repository is used for setting up a number of applications in a local development environment for demonstration and testing purposes.
 Several tools are used from the Carvel project to demonstrate overlays (ytt) and ordered deployments (kapp).
 This project also demonstrates how these tools work with other deployment technologies such as Helm, kustomize, and plain old k8s yaml files.
-Currently there are two Atlas applications (observation-crud and crud-aggregator) along with the necessary infrastructure (Kafka, Keycloak, and Postgresql).
+Currently there are two applications along with the necessary infrastructure (Kafka, Keycloak, and Postgresql).

 Docker, Helm, ytt, kbld, and kapp are required.
 You can install these tools using brew.
 ```